 Gv, the antenna gain factor, depends on the vertical polar diagram of the antenna.
 Almost all radiobeacon antennas are vertical monopoles, with or without capacity hats, and short in terms of wavelength.

-Figure 3.6: Sea gain occurs when either the transmitter or the receiver is located within 5km of the sea.
+Figure2: Sea gain occurs when either the transmitter or the receiver is located within 5km of the sea.
 Its magnitude depends on the separation of the transmitter and the user.
 [72].

 Thus the E-field polar diagram has a maximum in the horizontal plane and a null vertically above.
 Equation 3.5 shows a polynomial fit to this radiation pattern [14]: